 Christopher Browning, the brilliant historian who is the natural heir to Raul Hilberg as a student of the perpetrators and their documents, has used his formidable interpretive skills to understand the conditions of their victims.
 The result not only contextualizes the letters, but is an original essay on life within the ghetto.
 He understands so well that there were at least two perspectives, two histories that need be understood and juxtaposed: the history of the killers and what they did to their victims, how they shaped the situation in which the Jews had to live, try to survive, endure and/or die; and the situation of the Jews who tried to make do and continue life in a situation not of their creation and committed to their destruction.
 In the intersection between these two histories, the most complete history of the Holocaust is to be found.
 Browning brings his skill for understanding documents and his flair for understanding the human situation that gave rise to these documents to both the introduction and the annotation of the letters.

 Also included is a second, but certainly not secondary, introduction, "Through the Eyes of the Oppressed," by Nechma Tec, an outstanding scholar of resistance whose work will soon be seen in the forthcoming film on the Bielski brothers.
 Tec, a survivor and a student of women's experience during the Holocaust, enables the reader to grasp the situation that gave rise to these precious letters.
+Richard Hollander, a fine reporter and journalist, portrays his father candidly, lucidly and with a sense of discovery.
+These letters enabled him posthumously to grow close, to understand what he could not understand in his father's lifetime.

 We welcome your feedback.